Scanning tunneling microscopy current from localized basis orbital density functional theory: Results

 \subsection{Comparison between localized and propagated wave functions}

-To illustrate the limitations of using the localized orbitals to describe the wave functions in the vacuum gap, we use \Eqref{STMcurrent} for both the wave functions found directly from \textsc{Siesta} and compare with using the propagated modes. \Figref{Fig0} present the constant tip-height (5.0 \AA) tunneling current showing the expected dip in current over the CO molecule using the propagated wave functions (\Figref{Fig0} a) and the failure of the \textsc{Siesta} wave functions to reproduce the dip (\Figref{Fig0} b).
+To illustrate the limitations of using the localized orbitals to describe the wave functions in the vacuum gap, we use \Eqref{STMcurrent} for both the wave functions found directly from \textsc{Siesta}, and compare with using the propagated modes. \Figref{Fig0} displays the constant tip-height (5.0 \AA) tunneling current showing the expected dip in current over the CO molecule using the propagated wave functions (\Figref{Fig0} a), and the failure of the \textsc{Siesta} wave functions to reproduce the dip (\Figref{Fig0} b).

-For the \textsc{Siesta} wave functions, the vanishingly small current away from the molecule is a consequence of the vanishing overlap between the tip and substrate as the basis orbitals barely overlap.
-The CO molecule therefore appears as a protrusion in the tunneling current contrary to the characteristic dip seen experimentally.
-By propagating the \textsc{Siesta} wave functions into the vacuum region provides an overall increase in the tunneling current, and additionally, the characteristic dip over the CO molecule is recovered.
+Since the \textsc{Siesta} basis orbitals are exactly zero outside a certain range, the scattering states calculated in the \textsc{Siesta} basis have a vanishingly small overlap when the tip is moved away laterally from the molecule.
+Over the molecule this overlap is increased, and the CO molecule therefore appears as a protrusion in the tunneling current contrary to the characteristic dip seen experimentally.
+This can be remedied, at least partially, by using longer range basis functions\cite{Zhang2014}.
+Here, we instead propagate the \textsc{Siesta} wave functions into the vacuum region and obtain a more accurate representation of the scattering states, especially away (laterally) from the molecule.
+This provides an overall increase in the tunneling current.
+Additionally, as will be discussed in more detail below, the characteristic dip over the CO molecule is recovered.